core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Silent server: a member of a group that performs only group mode processing on incoming requests and never sends responses protected with Group OSCORE.
 For CoAP group communications, requests are normally sent without necessarily expecting a response.
 A silent server may send unprotected responses, as error responses reporting a Group OSCORE error.

 * Group Identifier (Gid): identifier assigned to the group, unique within the set of groups of a given Group Manager.
+The Gid value changes every time the group is rekeyed (see {{sec-group-key-management}}).

 * Birth Gid: with respect to a group member, the Gid obtained by that group member upon (re-)joining the group.